 A report from Staffing Industry Analysts shows that companies' familiarity with FMS grew to 72% in 2016, up from 60% in 2015, and the percentage of companies using, or considering using an FMS is 36%, up from 18% in 2015.
 Moreover, another 2017 study by the University of Oxford, projects sourced by Fortune 500 companies through an FMS grew 26% between 2016 and 2017.

 Cloud computing has transformed how businesses and individuals interact with computers.
 According to Forbes, cloud computing revenue is projected to be $411B by 2020.
 The shift from traditional employment to “talent-as-a-service” (TaaS) - or gig - is forecasted to have a similar impact on the way businesses and individuals interact with the workforce (Exhibit 2).

-Differences between Freelance Management Services
+Differences between Freelance Management Systems